giellalt/lang-crj/crj.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/root.lexc)</small>
+# Symbol affixes

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/symbols.lexc)</small># South East Cree noun morphology

+NounPrefixes redirects to AN-IN, BODY, INALIENABLE

+AN-IN adds the prefixes ni-, ki-, o-.
+Redirects to STEMS

+Now, lexc directs us to the ../stems/nouns.lexc file, where we find all the nominal stems.
+The suffixes are then found at the end of this file.

+# Suffixes

+## The declensions for Animates

+ * LEXICON ANDECL  for the animate declension

+ * LEXICON ANABSDECL  for the animate absolute declension

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/nouns.lexc)</small>South East Cree verb morphology

+ * @U.mood.indep@ INDEPENDENT ;

+Now, lexc directs us to the ../stems/verbs.lexc file, where we find all the verbal stems.
+The suffixes are then found in the section "Suffixes" right underneath.

+ LEXICON INDEPENDENT  gives flags and prefixes for personprefix

+ LEXICON IND_TENSE  gives flags and prefixes for tense

+# Suffixes

+ LEXICON IACONJ  splits in 4 moods
+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-crj/blob/main/../src/fst/affixes/verbs.lexc)</small>

 We describe here how abbreviations are in Southern East Cree are read out, e.g.